Every Business Owner Exits Eventually

 The goal of this guide is not to pressure you toward a sale.
 It is to make sure that when you decide the time is right, every option is still on the table and the maximum value of what you have built is waiting for you.
 A no-cost conversation is the right starting point.

 You do not have to decide today how you exit.
-You do have to decide today that you will exit deliberately.
+You do have to start the process sooner than later, if you want the exit to be on your terms.

 Burt Williamson, MBA, CFP® · BurtsDrift.com